CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Methodology

 \subsection{Framework Overview}

-The CangLing-KnowFlow framework is engineered to address the core challenge of fusing deep domain knowledge with a flexible, adaptive procedural flow for automating complex RS tasks.
-The central design principle is to create an agent that not only executes predefined plans, but which also adapts dynamically to unforeseen circumstances and learns systematically from its operational experience.
+The CangLing-KnowFlow framework is developed to fill the above-mentioned critical gaps by addressing the core challenge of fusing deep domain knowledge with a flexible, adaptive procedural flow for automating complex RS tasks.
+The key design principle is to create an agent that not only executes predefined plans, but which also adapts dynamically to unforeseen circumstances and learns systematically from its operational experience.
 As shown in Figure \ref{fig:framework}, the architecture of our proposed CangLing-KnowFlow is composed of three primary, synergistic components, integrated under a central Orchestrator Agent.
 This agent serves as the cognitive core, responsible for interpreting user requests, planning the execution, and initiating interventions.
 It draws plans from an expert-informed Procedural Knowledge Base (PKB), a repository of codified, expert-validated RS workflows.
 The concrete execution is handled by a Dynamic Execution Engine, which interfaces with the toolset and provides real-time feedback on the outcome of each action.
 Finally, an Evolutionary Memory Module records all execution traces, enabling the agent to learn from experience by analyzing successes and failures to refine its knowledge over time.

-The decision-making process of the Orchestrator Agent can be formally modeled as a Markov Decision Process (MDP) \citep{shi2025flowagent}.
+The decision-making process of the Orchestrator Agent can be formally modeled as a Markov Decision Process (MDP) \cite{shi2025flowagent}.
 At each time step $t$, the agent selects an action $a_t$ based on the history of the current task and guidance from its knowledge sources.
-We extend the traditional workflow agent formulation to incorporate explicitly the influence of long-term, cross-task experience.
+We extend the traditional workflow agent formulation to incorporate the influence of long-term, cross-task experience explicitly.
 The action $a_t$ is determined by the agent's policy $\mathcal{A}$ as follows:

 where $\mathcal{H}_{t-1}$ represents the execution history of the current task up to step $t-1$, including all previous actions and their observed outcomes. $W_{current}$ is the current workflow DAG, serving as the primary procedural guide.
 Critically, $\mathcal{K}_{evo}$ represents the generalized, evolutionary knowledge retrieved from the memory module, which comprises verified sub-plans and error-correction heuristics distilled from past task executions (details are provided in Section \ref{subsec:evolutionary_memory}).
 This term formally distinguishes our framework, as it allows the agent's decisions to be informed not just by its immediate context, but by its entire accumulated experience.